Timo972/altv-go/README.md

 </div>
 <br />

-> Go package for alt:V Multiplayer.
-Runtime can be found [here](runtime).
+Go package and runtime for alt:V Multiplayer.

 <!-- > ⚠️ notice: i am too busy to keep this module updated even though no one is interested in it / using it.
 > Create an issue or write me on Discord if you are interested or plan on using it, so i will continue updating / improving.
 -->

-> ⚠️ Notice: updated occasionally, not actively maintained
+> ⚠️ Notice: updated occasionally, not actively maintained - hit me up on Discord if you are interested in this project.<br />
-> ⛔ Module is currently in development and not ready for production use - expect heavy api changes and bugs.
+> ⛔ Module is currently in development and not ready for production use - expect heavy api changes (and bugs).<br />
-> ✨ Contributions of any kind are always welcome!
+> ✨ Contributions of any kind are always welcome!<br />

 ## Requirements

 Package depends heavily on [cgo](https://pkg.go.dev/cmd/cgo).
 To build on Windows, a gcc compiler is required (ex: mingw-w64).
-You can find a guide on how to install mingw-w64 [here](/TROUBLESHOOTING.md#mingw-w64-windows).
+See our [[Requirements Guide|Requirements]] for more information on requirements and how to install them.

-## Usage
+## Get started

 Main function is left blank on purpose and must be included before building process.
 Do not try to initialize stuff inside as it won't get called.